Tau-Beta-Pi-MIT/website/README.md

 ### Web Page Directories
 The contents of the website's home page are given by `index.shmtl`.
 All other main navigation files (e.g. web pages) can be found in the same directory as `index.shmtl`.
 Files used as components of a web page (e.g. `careerfair.shtml`) can be found in the `includes/pages/` directory.

-### Updating Our Elibigibles Portal
+## Updating Our Elibigibles Portal
-To update our eligibles portal for the following initiation class, you can do so by:
+To update our eligibles portal for the new initiation class, please first make sure the following conditions are met:

+1. Eligibility requirements are kept in a publishable google sheet that has the **exact** same format as [this example google sheet](https://docs.google.com/spreadsheets/d/1QTJir8L7kylD65rg0VoDer1m0lLwqVBFXcu7hB9SWzE/edit?usp=sharing).
+You can also change the format, but you may need to change the `eligibles_landing_page.shtml` if you do.

+2. Make sure you use checkboxes to denote if a requirement is completed.

+3. Finally, please make sure that data validation for checkboxes is correct on the Google sheet page that captures all of these requirements.
+To do this, select all checkboxes, right click, and select "Data Validation".
+Please make sure the "Checked" and "Unchecked" fields correspond to "Complete" and "Incomplete", respectively, as these will be what's displayed for the eligibles in the eligibles portal.

+Once these steps are complete, please complete the following instructions:

 1. Make sure you are tracking requirements through google sheets.
 In the eligibles portal, Go to **File** --> **Publish to the Web**.
 Publish in any format.
 2. Make sure that the 4th header/column of the requirements spreadsheet is written exactly as "Kerberos" (without quotations).